edmondsun/rails-recipes/README.md

 # rails-recipes

 <h3>Description</h3>

-  rails recipes - Registration system
+>Registration system

-Event information that users can see at the front desk Administrators can manage activity data in the background Administrators can manage user information in the background Users can register at the front desk
+Event information that users can see at the front desk<br>
+Administrators can manage activity data in the background<br>
+Administrators can manage user information in the background<br>
+Users can register at the front desk<br>
-The administrator can manage newspaper information in the background
+The administrator can manage newspaper information in the background<br>

 <h3>Enviroment</h3>
   rails ~> 5.0.7